nitesh4146/Treasure-Hunters-Inc/README.md

 - Example 1

 Deterministic Learning
-The robot goes through the shortest path to get more reward, even if it has a pit alongside that path.
-This is because the transition model is such that the robot will never land in the pit once it has learned the Q values.
+The agent goes through the shortest path to get more reward, even if it has a monster along that path.
+This is because the transition model is such that the agent will never reach the monster once it has learned the Q values.

 <p align="center">
 <img src = "images/detex1.png"  alt="convergence" width=600>